Hacksore/betterdisplay-input-switcher/README.md

 A Rust-based KVM switch utility for BetterDisplay that utilizes the [`betterdisplaycli`](https://github.com/waydabber/betterdisplaycli).

-This works

 ## How it works

-This works by using the BetterDisplay app and CLI to issues commands to your monitor when a configured USB devices is detected.
+This works by using the BetterDisplay app and CLI to issues commands to your monitor when a configured USB devices is connected/disconnected via the `betterdisplay-kvm` rust program.
 This uses the [DDC/CI](https://en.wikipedia.org/wiki/Display_Data_Channel) protocols to send commands directly to your monitor.

-So with the single press of a button you can switch over to you gaming PC or macBook seamlessly.
+With the single press of a button you can switch over to you gaming PC or macBook seamlessly.

 Diagram